Chaintech-Network/ComposeMultiplatformMediaPlayer/README.md

 ![Blog-banner-02 5](./assets/git_banner4.jpg)

-## 🎉 What's New in Version 1.0.22
+## 🎉 What's New in Version 1.0.23
-🖥️ Desktop support added
+- 🚀 **Compose 1.7.0-rc01 Compatibility:** Now fully compatible with the latest Compose 1.7.0-rc01, ensuring smooth integration with your projects.
+- 🔧 **New videoFitMode Configuration:** Added a flexible configuration for setting the default video screen mode to either Fit or Fill, offering better control over your video playback experience.

 ## ✨ Features
 **Cross-Platform Compatibility:** Works seamlessly on iOS, Android, and Desktop platforms within Compose Multiplatform projects.